mipimipi/smsync/README.md

 # Smart Music Sync (smsync)

 keeps huge music collections in sync and is taking care of conversions between different formats.
-It an easy-to-use command line application for Linux.
+It's an easy-to-use command line application for Linux.

 smsync is made for use cases where you have a folder structure for your high quality lossless or lossy but high bit rate music that acts as a "master".
 From this master you replicate your music to "slaves", such as a smartphone or an SD card / hard drive for your car etc. On a smartphone or in the car you either don't have or you don't want to spend that much storage capacity that you might have for you master music storage.
 Thus, the replication step from the master to the slaves is not a simple copy, it's in fact a conversion step.
 For instance, music that is stored on the master in the lossless [FLAC format](https://xiph.org/flac/) shall be converted to [MP3](https://en.wikipedia.org/wiki/MP3) while being replicated to a slave.
 Normally, you want to keep the folder structure during replication.
 I.e. a certain music file on the slave shall have the same relative folder path as its counterpart has on the master.
 New music is typically added to the master only.
 If that happened you want to update the slaves accordingly with minimal effort.
 If you deleted files or folders on the master for whatever reason, these deletions shall be propagated to the slaves as well.
 And, last not least, as we are talking about huge music collections (several thousands or ten thousands of music files), the whole synchronization and replication process must happen in a highly automated and performant way.